|Title:||Peter Lipman-Wulf Papers|

 Correspondence is limited to a few predominantly incoming business letters concerning the creation of Peter Lipman-Wulf's own weekly radio program an New York station WEVD and the manuscripts he submitted for publication in the contemporary art Journal Leonardo.

 Writings includes essays, notes, speeches, and radio scripts, the latter constituting the largest portion of the collection.
 Represented by both holograph and typescript drafts as well as the published versions which appeared in Leonardo, the essays are explications of Lipman-Wulf's artistic creations and principles.
 Also in this series, a manuscript and outlines of several speeches, as well as miscellaneous notes.
 Arranged chronologically (1950-1955), the 132 radio scripts for Lipman-Wulf's WEVD program encompass a broad range of art-related essays and Interviews.
-A broadcast list created by Peter Lipman-Wulf is located at the beginning of the radio scripts, and a chronological index to the broadcasts may be found at the end of the inventory.
+A broadcast list created by Peter Lipman-Wulf is located at the beginning of the radio scripts.

 Memorabilia consists almost exclusively of printed material about Lipman-Wulf, and includes articles, clippings (1964-1965) and exhibition catalogs (1965-1974).